astrorama/PhosphorosDoc/source/user_manual/cli.rst

 .. option:: display_dataset, DD

-   Displays the SED data a template in the library |br|
+   Displays the SED data for a template in the library |br|
    Alternative executable: ``PhosphorosDisplayDataset``

 .. option:: vs_specz, VS